jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 In theory custom sentences should take precedence over built-in sentences, but this doesn't always happen.
 It's a particular problem when the custom sentence contains the words "in" or "on" - "What's in the diary" is likely to give the error "No area named diary".

-You can avoid this by creating a unique sentence, then adding the problem sentence as an alernative.
+You can reduce the chances of this by creating a unique sentence, then adding the problem sentence as an alernative.
 For example:
 ```
 language: "en"
 intents: